 - Successful clearance of DHS Central Registry and Criminal History Record Check.

-- Associates degree and two years’ experience in relevant field or a bachelor’s degree.
+- Associates degree and two years’ experience in relevant field or minimum of a bachelor’s degree.

 - Experience working with low-income households including a background showing concern for problems and needs of the low-income community.